groundflyer/groundflyer.github.io/src/content/articles/ripple-shader.rst

   but as far as the value of Life Expectancy is known, it's possible to compute accurate arbitrary attenuation using Ramp.

-* Lookup radius also can be calculated accurately using velocity and Life Expectance values instead of empirical fitting.
+* Lookup radius also can be calculated accurately using velocity and Life Expectancy values instead of empirical fitting.

 * Wave combination should be done simulating interference.
 Probably it requires complex numbers support.